 The nearest major airport to Zagan is located in Wroclaw, but you might also consider flying into Dresden in Germany – which isn’t that much further away at 169 kilometers.
 Flights depart regularly from most international airports.
 At the time of writing, trains from Wroclaw run four times a day and it will take you anywhere between two to three hours to arrive.
 Check the schedules before departing.
 Buses are possible but they don’t stop in the town center and can be irregular.

 The best way to get to Zagan is by car, as having your own mode of transport will afford you the ability to explore the surrounding area and visit the sights with ease.
-Failing that, don’t forget that Poland is a very hitchhiking friendly country and ridesharing is also extremely popular.
+Failing that, don’t forget that Poland is a very hitchhiking friendly country and rides haring is also extremely popular.
 Points of interest in the region are often a distance apart, so having your own wheels is highly recommended.

 Even if you do have your own vehicle, I would most definitely suggest exploring the town by bicycle.
 Zagan is a very bike-friendly town given its relatively small layout, and you can rent one from the tourist information office right next door to the Ducal Palace.

-What to See in Zagan
+Top 10 Things to Do and See in Zagan

 While having its own particular charm, the town itself doesn’t have many sights to speak of – certainly not when compared to Wroclaw or Dresden for that matter.
 But what it lacks in physical attractions, it more than makes up for in history, food and hospitality.
 That and its number one tourist draw – Stalag Luft III POW camp and museum.

-Stalag Luft III Prisoner Camp Museum
+1. Explore the Stalag Luft III Prisoner Camp Museum

 The regions undeniable highlight is, quite rightly, extremely popular.
 So much so that people flock to the town from all corners of the globe just to see the former POW camp, with many visitors being inspired to come because they had family members or friends imprisoned here.
 It was constructed in March 1942, and it became an infamous detention center for captured airmen.
 But it was the daring escape attempt by 200 men in 1944 that really captured the world’s attention, and most notably Hollywood’s, when they released the 1963 film The Great Escape.